IEK-5/freespa/DOC.md

 * `p`:		pressure (in mbar)
 * `T`:		Temperature (in °C)

 The solar refraction is computed with the simple Bennet equation [1].
 The BennetNA routines are based on the modified coefficients as published in [2].

-The equation of time describes the variation of the true solar time w.r.t. mean solar time.
-Freespa offers the `TrueSolarTime` routine to determine the true solar time:

-    struct tm TrueSolarTime(struct tm *ut, double *delta_t, double delta_ut1,
-						    double lon, double lat);

-The function returns a time struct representing the true solar time (the only non-UTC time used in freespa).
-The input to this function is:

-* `ut`:	       pointer to time struct with UTC time
-* `delta_t`:   pointer to Δt value, or NULL (use internal tables)
-* `delta_ut1`: delta_ut1
-* `lon`:	   longitude (in radians)
-* `lat`:	   latitude (in radians)

 To compute the solar events of a day freespa offers: